 Fentanyl is a highly potent drug that is used to treat severe pain, postoperative pain, and sometimes chronic pain in people who are physically tolerant to other opioids.
 People who use it on a regular basis may develop dependence, meaning that stopping or drastically decreasing use can result in withdrawal symptoms, and tolerance, meaning that increased doses are needed to achieve the same effect.

-If you’re worried about the cost of detox, you don’t need to be.
-There are many options you can utilize, including insurance.
-Laguna Treatment Hospital is continually working to make accessing care easier for those who need it.
-We are now part of the Anthem Blue Cross network.
+If you’re worried about the cost, one option is to look into using your insurance, which may make it more affordable.
+For instance, Laguna Treatment Hospital is now part of the Anthem Blue Cross network.
 You can call to find out more about specific plan details and coverage.
 The cost of treatment may be much less than you expected when you utilize your insurance coverage.

 Fentanyl Withdrawal Symptoms

 Withdrawal symptoms from fentanyl are similar to those of other opioids.
 Possible symptoms include both physical and psychological symptoms.
 They may include: